extremecoders-re/go-dispatch-proxy/README.md

 [+] Local Area Connection, IPv4:192.168.1.2
 ```

 Start `go-dispatch-proxy` specifying the IP addresses of the load balancers obtained in the previous step.
-Optionally, along with the IP address you may also provide the contention ratio(after by the @ symbol).
+Optionally, along with the IP address you may also provide the contention ratio(after the @ symbol).
 If no contention ratio is specified, it's assumed as 1.

 ### 2 - Load balance SSH tunnels

 The tool can load balance multiple SSH tunnels.
 See Example 3 for usage.

-**Example 1**
+### Example 1

 SOCKS proxy running on localhost at default port.
 Contention ratio is specified.
 ```